 The National History Day Special Prizes for Maritime Projects is awarded to the two top entries in both junior and senior divisions, individual and group.
 First and second place prizes will be awarded.
-First place receives $150 cash scholarship (divided equally for group projects), one year membership in the National Maritime Historical Society, which includes Sea History magazine, recognition in Sea History and on www.SeaHistory.org, and a certificate of achievement.
-The mentoring teacher will receive a one year membership in NMHS and recognition in Sea History and on www.SeaHistory.org.
-Second place receives one year membership in the National Maritime Historical Society, which includes Sea History magazine, recognition in Sea History and on www.SeaHistory.org, and a certificate of achievement.
-The mentoring teacher will receive a one year membership in NMHS and recognition in Sea History and on www.SeaHistory.org.
+First place receives $100 prize (divided equally for group projects), one year membership in the National Maritime Historical Society, which includes Sea History magazine, recognition on www.SeaHistory.org, and a certificate of achievement.
+The mentoring teacher will receive a one year membership in NMHS and recognition on www.SeaHistory.org.
+Second place receives a one year membership in the National Maritime Historical Society, which includes Sea History magazine, recognition on www.SeaHistory.org, and a certificate of achievement.
+The mentoring teacher will receive a one year membership in NMHS and recognition on www.SeaHistory.org.
 Sponsored by the National Maritime Historical Society.

 Richard L. Walker Award for Texas Political History (All Categories)